-TrainNow is available to all TrainerRoad athletes on both desktop and mobile apps, located in the “Workouts” tab.
+TrainNow is available to all TrainerRoad athletes on desktop and mobile apps as well as on TrainerRoad.com, and is easy to find in the main navigation menu.
 It’s not intended to replace the long-term periodization of a structured training plan, but it’s ideal for athletes who aren’t on a training plan or for those who like to supplement other riding with occasional structured workouts.

 Further Reading: TrainNow

 Introduced publicly in early March, TrainNow is the first component of Adaptive Training made available to all TrainerRoad athletes.
 A big advantage of Adaptive Training lies in its data-driven approach, and we’re excited to share the new insights it reveals about how TrainerRoad athletes train.
 So what does the data say so far about TrainNow?

 Athletes currently use TrainNow for an overall average of about 1,200 workouts per day.
 Tuesday, Wednesday, and Thursday are the feature’s most popular days, with fewer athletes using TrainNow over the weekend and on Mondays.
 It’s likely that many athletes are using TrainNow to pick structured workouts during the week while completing previously scheduled workouts or rides outside over the weekend.

 Make the most of your hard work with an optimized indoor training experience.Check Out TrainerRoad

 In the past, manually choosing individual workouts has been hit or miss, and has sometimes led to workouts that are too hard or too intense.
 TrainNow’s individualized recommendations were designed to fix this, and the data suggests it’s working so far.